Ishan5hrestha/Space-Invader-Engine/README.md

 # Space Invader Engine
-Simple game engine customised for **Retro Scroller Shooter** type of game.
+Simple game engine made in C++ customised for **Retro Scroller Shooter** type of game.
 It can easily be customised for other type of game.
 Initially made for running in DOS-Box within limited RAM of 64KB.
 Watch video [here](https://youtu.be/BWVYrutAwHo)
 # Files